Council collects rates from residents and businesses to help fund our infrastructure and services.

 Council must levy rates and charges under the Local Government Act 1993.

-Tweed Shire Council does not collect any more in rates from the 2022 property revaluation.
+Tweed Shire Council does not collect any more or less in rates following property revaluations.

 Why do I have to pay Council rates?